-I’m popping in today to post a project that isn’t from my house…which means you finally get to see some color around here 😉 I’m sharing my mom and dad’s master bedroom update, and those two love their color, specifically purple as you can see below:
+I’m popping in today to post a project that isn’t from my house…which means you finally get to see some color around here 😉 I’m sharing my mom and dad’s master bedroom update, and those two love their color, specifically purple.

 Alright folks, here’s where we started.
 Lavender walls, a dated fan, nightstands that aren’t even really nightstands, big and bulky brown furniture, and lots and lots of stuff.

 Full disclosure, the piles of crap on and by the dresser are not usually there…my mom was prepping for this little facelift by going through their closets, drawers, and under-bed storage to purge lots of stuff they didn’t need.
-Again, lots of stuff that probably hasn’t been seen since moving in in 2005.
+Again, lots of stuff my parents probably haven’t even seen since moving in 2005.
 Neither of them use a cane, so I have no idea where that came from. 🙂

 - Declutter and streamline storage